frqstbite/vscode-celeste/README.md

 # `vscode-celeste`: The Celeste tooling you've been waiting for.

-This extension contains a sleu of tools essential to expedient [Celeste](https://www.celestegame.com) modding with [Everest](https://everestapi.github.io).
+This extension contains a sleu of tools essential to expedient [Celeste] modding with [Everest].

 - [Features](#features)
   - [Markup Schemas](#markup-schemas)